-Red River Commodities (Lubbock, TX, 806.763.9747) contracts in 2005 are full for any oilseed for birdfood.
-South Plains delivery is typically Lubbock or Plainview, but early contracts were near \$11/cwt.
+Red River Commodities (Lubbock, TX, 800.763.9740).
+Some contracts still available for any type of oilseed (but NuSun mid oleic is recommended), ~\$16.00/cwt.
 There is no penalty/premium for oil content.
+Delivery at Lubbock, Petersburg, Plainview, Muleshoe, Bushland.